flametaichou/flametaichou.github.io/_posts/2024-04-20-jenkins-theme-generator.md

 and some plugins icons.
 There was no goal to drastically change the default theme; I only wanted to make it similar to neo2.

-But in the process, I noticed that I can make colors variables (not a single header color) configurable, and I liked that idea.
+But in the process, I noticed that I can make all color variables (not only the header color) configurable, and I liked that idea.

 To accomplish this goal, I have needed to connect the CSS variables in Jenkins styles between them.
 This was